Attending Mount Allison University is an amazing adventure that starts in residence!

 Moving into a new community and a new way of living can be both exciting and nerve-racking.
 Residence staff help make the transition as smooth as possible.
 They live in residence and are available to residence students on a daily basis.

 Residence Don: Residence dons are mature adults or families who live in an apartment.
 Dons help ensure the safety, mental and physical well-being, academic success and successful transition to university.
-They lead the residence staff team to ensure a positive experience for students living in residence.
+They lead the residence leadership team to ensure a positive experience for students living in residence.

 Academic Mentors (AcMen): Each residence has an Academic Mentor who help support academic success.
 Along with being available for general academic inquiries, AcMen also plan academic-oriented events and workshops in residence such as group study sessions.